Preparing children for pregnancy and a new babySiblings - new baby; Older children - new baby; Prenatal care - preparing children

 Explain to them that having a baby is hard work.
-Reassure them that you are okay and that they are still very important to you.
+Reassure them that you are OK and that they are still very important to you.

 Handle Your Child's Emotions and Behavior

-Your child likes to hear about herself.
-Show your child pictures of when you were pregnant with her and pictures of her as a baby.
-Tell your child stories of what you did with her as a baby.
-Tell your child how excited you were when she was born.
+Your child likes to hear about themselves.
+Show your child pictures of when you were pregnant with them and pictures of them as a baby.
+Tell your child stories of what you did with them as a baby.
+Tell your child how excited you were when they were born.
 Help your child see that this is what having a new baby is like.